cancui0403/cancui0403.github.io/_news/announcement_2.md

 > **Abstract**
 >
 > **The Problem: Isometric Invariance**
-> Distance-based latent space models possess an inherent invariance to Euclidean isometries (rotations, reflections, translations).
+> Distance-based latent space models possess an inherent invariance to Euclidean isometries (rotations, translations).
 This invariance manifests as **non-identifiability** in statistical inference.
 >
 > **The Consequences**
 > Practically, this leads to two major issues: